Sarhang, Razavi Khorasan

-Sarhang (سرهنگ) is a village in, and the capital of, Bala Rokh Rural District of Jolgeh Rokh District, Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
+Sarhang (سرهنگ) is a village in, and the capital of, Bala Rokh Rural District in Jolgeh Rokh District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 684 in 182 households.
 The following census in 2011 counted 851 people in 203 households.
 The 2016 census measured the population of the village as 807 people in 252 households.